-DIRECTV and AT&T U-verse subscribers no longer have access to KLFY as AT&T and DIRECTV did not accept our extension for continued carriage of KLFY during our contract negotiations to avoid disruption of service.
-Contact DIRECTV and AT&T U-verse today at 855-937-9466 and demand that they “Bring back my KLFY NEWS 10!”
+AT&T’S DIRECTV and U-verse subscribers continue to be without KLFY as AT&T continues their recent track record of making local stations unavailable to their subscribers.
+Contact AT&T today at 855-937-9466 and demand that they “Bring back my KLFYTV 10!”

 Q: Where will KLFY programming still be available?

-A: No other cable or satellite company is affected; only DIRECTV and AT&T U-verse customers have had their favorite news, comedies, dramas, and sports taken away.
-Unfortunately, we are not alone in this as AT&T and DIRECTV have removed various other stations across the nation in the past.
+A: No other cable or satellite company is affected; only AT&T subscribers have had their favorite news, comedies, dramas, and sports taken away.
 Among the other providers available that see the value in local content include DISH (855-898-6730) and your local cable company.

 Q: What can I do about this situation?

-A: You have choices and should take action.
-Call 855-937-9466 and demand they bring back your favorite local news source!
-You can also contact other local providers – including DISH (855-898-6730) – and switch to make sure you are treated fairly and get the programming you want.
-Don’t let your video provider dictate what you watch!
-Demand they bring back the local station and content you want and deserve!
+A: You should continue to reach out to AT&T by calling them at 855-937-9466 to demand they bring back your favorite local news source!
+You can also contact other local providers including DISH (855-898-6730) and switch to make sure you are treated fairly and get the programming you want.
+Demand AT&T returns KLFY and the content you want, pay for, and deserve!